• Skip to primary navigation

 Instructions

-• Preheat oven to 350° and line muffin tin with paper liners or grease cups well.
+• Preheat oven to 350°F and line muffin tin with paper liners or grease cups well.

-• In a large mixing bowl, cream together butter and sugars until light and fluffy.
+• In a stand mixer with paddle attachment or hand mixer and large mixing bowl, cream together butter, brown sugar and white sugar until light and fluffy.

 • Add the eggs one at a time beating well after each egg.